Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/README.md

               2092 x 256
 ```

-This efficiency is not very high and we will see how to improve it in the next part of this tutorial.
-Anyway we can have a look to the assembly code to verify why we are at this level of performance.
-The Profile Details tab gives you access to this code:
+This efficiency is modest.
+In the next part of this tutorial you learn how to improve efficiency.
+You can confirm the cause by reviewing the assembly code in the **Profile Details** tab:

 ![Assembly Code of the Inner Loop](images/InnerLoopBasic32bits.png)

-The inner loop is run 360 times (4 Iterations) and we can see how many VMUL and VMAC operations it contains: 8 VMUL/VMAC instructions out of 16 lines which is close to the 50% efficiency computed above.
+The inner loop runs 360 times (four Iterations).
+Eight out of 16 instructions are `VMUL` or `VMAC`, which is close to the 50% efficiency computed previously.

-An equivalent efficiency can be computed from the 16 bits version of the kernel as the kernel duration is 2089 cycles.
+The `int16` kernel shows similar efficiency, with a total duration of 2089 cycles.

 ## Conclusion

-In this section of the tutorial you learnt how to:
+In this section of the tutorial, you learned how to:

 - Declare and use shared buffers (memory tiles).
 - Declare and use external buffers (external memory).
 - Program buffer descriptors using tiling parameters
 - Program matrix multiplication algorithm using AIE API.
-- How to compute a vector processor usage efficiency.
+- Compute vector processor usage efficiency.

-A second section of this tutorial will teach you how to optimize this code: [Optimization](ComputeOptimization.md).
+Continue to the next section to learn how to optimize this code: [Optimization](ComputeOptimization.md).

 ## Support

-GitHub issues will be used for tracking requests and bugs.
+GitHub issues are used for tracking requests and bugs.
 For questions, go to [support.xilinx.com](https://support.xilinx.com/).

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>